 We were drawn to Bedrock because of the pedagogy behind it.
 Schools had high expectations of Bedrock.
 The main objective was for children to show an understanding of a wider range of vocabulary and to use this confidently in their speech and writing.
-It was hoped that this would close the gap between pupil premium children and non pupil premium children.
-Some schools referred to wanting the programme to be fun and to foster a love of words and a curiosity to learn new vocabulary.
+It was hoped that this would close the gap between pupil premium children and non-pupil premium children.
+Some schools referred to wanting the program to be fun and to foster a love of words and a curiosity to learn new vocabulary.

 How have your schools implemented Bedrock and has Bedrock impacted whole-school approaches to literacy and vocabulary?

 Jo: Each school has taken a slightly different approach according to their unique needs.
-Some run it in-class, incorporating it into their reading lessons, some use it at home and others target just specific groups, such as pupil premium or EAL, rather than a whole cohort.
+Some run it in class, incorporating it into their reading lessons, some use it at home and others target just specific groups, such as pupil premium or EAL, rather than a whole cohort.